f5devcentral/xcmcndemoguide/README.rst

 .. figure:: assets/cloud_b_lb_metadata.png

-  TBD

 Now we need to provide a domain name for our workload.
 In this use case we will specify **friends.yawning-white-antelope.github.securelab.online**.
 Then open the drop-down menu to select Load Balancer type - **HTTP** and check off the box to enable automatic managing of DNS records.
-Next we need to specify the port.
-We will use Port **80** for this use case.
+Make sure port **80** is specified.

 .. figure:: assets/cloud_b_lb_dns.png